AlbatrossBill/Deploy-postgresql-using-Anaconda/README.md

   *Please using your Anaconda installation path.

   ### Approach_3:
-  If the methond above all not working, and also your computer doesn't have many stuffs, of course you can restore your computer for fixing this issue, i can asure you if can be fix after restore:) (Yes I am joking! but may be I am not?)
+  If the method above not work, and also your computer doesn't have many stuffs, of course you can restore your computer for fixing this issue, i can asure you if can be fix after restore:) (Yes I am joking! but may be I am not?)